 Kevin Mayer, head of Walt Disney's upcoming streaming service Disney+ confirms that Marvel's Netflix Original TV shows may come to Disney after all.
-The wave of cancellations started with Iron Fist, followed by Luke Cage a week later, and finally Daredevil, shortly after it's third season premiered.
+The wave of cancellations started with Iron Fist, followed by Luke Cage a week later, and finally Daredevil, shortly after its third season premiered.
 The Punisher season 2 is set to premiere next month and season 3 of Jessica Jones is in post-production.
 However, it's unclear if either show will be renewed any further.
 Despite speculation that negotiation problems and culture clashes would prevent the Marvel series from moving to Disney, the leading actors behind the shows have expressed their strong disappointment over the cancellations, prompting hopes for renewals.
-However, as Netflix will reportedly retains the rights to the Marvel shows (with the exception of The Punisher) until at least 2020, it's unlikely that series could re-emerge until 2021.
+However, as Netflix will reportedly retain the rights to the Marvel shows (with the exception of The Punisher) until at least 2020, it's unlikely that the series could re-emerge until 2021.

 Mayer became the chairman of Walt Disney's direct-to-consumer and international offers this year, effectively putting him in charge of Disney+, ESPN+, and any Disney investment in Hulu, following the separations from Netflix.
-He was also involved in the entertainment giant's acquisition of Fox, which despite some recent push back from regulators in Mexico, is expected close as planned in early 2019.
-Disney+ is already posed to offer to an impressive pick-and-pay selection, including Pixar, Marvel (movies), Star Wars, and National Geographic.
+He was also involved in the entertainment giant's acquisition of Fox, which despite some recent push back from regulators in Mexico, is expected to close as planned in early 2019.
+Disney+ is already posed to offer impressive pick-and-pay selections, including Pixar, Marvel (movies), Star Wars, and National Geographic.
 But for Marvel fans casually considering cancelling their Netflix subscription, the revival of the cancelled Marvel shows might be what makes them jump ship.